 Welcome Hosts in blue uniforms are available for information and guidance at each key stage of the visit.
 Please talk to a member of staff at the Ticket Office entrance if you have a disability that means you are unable to queue - they can arrange priority entry for you.

 Concessions are available for disabled visitors and those aged 60+.
-A companion ticket is also provided free of charge for people assisting disabled visitors.
-Visit the Opening Hours and Admission prices for more information.
+A companion ticket can also be provided free of charge for people assisting disabled visitors.
+Visit the Opening Hours and Admission prices page for more information.

 Assistance dogs and pets are welcome.